decisionpatterns/searchable/README.md

 # Introduction

-The `searchable` packages provides functionality for searching named vectors and lists more configurable.
-The packages uses stringr-style match modifiers to allow for matching by case (in)sensitivity, regular expressions or fixed expression.
-It also allows searching through values rather than names.
+The `searchable` packages provides functions for using flexible matching for extracting elements from named objects.
+Features of this package are:

+* 'stringr/i'-style match modifiers for matching names by case (in)sensitivity, regular expressions or fixed expression.

-This functionality facilitates creating dictionary and thesaurus like structures.
+* Match modification can be applied to both the pattern and target.

+* The `[` operatore is overloaded to provide R-like functionality.

+* Search behavior defaults to base R behaviors.

 # Installation